broadinstitute/gnomad_qc/gnomad_qc/v3/sample_qc/README.md

 * **s**: Unique sample ID
 * **project_meta**: Metadata collected from collaborators or previous versions of gnomAD.
 The description of annotations in this struct can be found in the [gnomad_meta repo](https://github.com/broadinstitute/gnomad_meta/v3.1/README.md) (for internal use only).

-* **subsets**: Subsets of the gnomAD release HT that the sample belongs to
+* **subsets**: Subsets of the gnomAD release HT that the sample belongs to.
     * **non_topmed**: Whether the sample was included in the ‘non_topmed’ subset.
 Subset contains variants from samples that are not the TOPMED cohort.
-Generated using the negation of the ‘project_meta.topmed’ annotation
+Generated using the negation of the ‘project_meta.topmed’ annotation.
     * **controls_and_biobanks**: Whether the sample was included in the ‘controls_and_biobanks’ subset.
 Subset contains variants from samples that are either a control or from a biobank project.
-Generated matching on ‘case_control’ annotation values of ‘control' or 'biobank'
+Generated matching on ‘case_control’ annotation values of ‘control' or 'biobank'.
     * **non_neuro**: Whether the sample was included in the ‘non_neuro’ subset.
 Subset contains variants from samples that are either 1. not cases in neuro cohorts or 2. neuro cohort samples missing ‘case_control’ information.
 Generated using the ‘neuro_case’ annotation which is calculated using’ neuro_cohort’ and ‘case_control’.
     * **non_v2**: Whether the sample was included in the ‘non_v2’ subset.
 Subset contains variants from samples that are not in gnomAD v2, exomes or genomes.
 Generated using ‘v2_release’ annotation.
     * **non_cancer**: Whether the sample was included in the ‘non_cancer’ subset.
 Subset contains variants from samples that are not from TCGA, regardless of germline or somatic status.